This post may include affiliate links. Please see my disclosure.

 - Bake for 7-8 minutes.

-- Turn the pan completely around (very important step).
+- Turn the pan completely around (vital step).

 - Remove bacon to a plate covered with paper towels.